lucasjct/gin-api-rest/readme.md

 ## Tests

 All tests are into directory /tests.
 The commands bellow must be run in this directory.

-For run all test and type:
+For run all test type:
 * `go run main_tests.go`

-For run just one test, type:
+For run just one test type:
 * `go test - run <yor function test name>`